nurkiewicz/benchmarks/src/main/docs/inlining.md

 ---

-The example was a bit contrived but actually I wanted to prove something different.
-Not that often these days, but there are still developers afraid of extracting methods believing it's slower.
+This example was a bit contrived but actually I wanted to prove something different.
+Not that often these days, but there are still developers afraid of extracting methods believing it's slower at runtime.
 They fail to understand that JVM is a wonderful piece of software (it will probably outlast Java the language by far) that has many truly amazing runtime optimizations built-in.
 First of all shorter methods are easier to reason.
 The flow is more obvious, scope is shorter, side effects are better visible.
 With long methods JVM might simply give up.
 Second reason is even more important:

 ### Method inlining

-If JVM discovers some small method being executed over and over, it will simply replace each invocation of that method and replace it with the body of that method.
+If JVM discovers some small method being executed over and over, it will simply replace each invocation of that method with its body.
 Take this as an example:

 	private int add4(int x1, int x2, int x3, int x4) {
 		return add2(x1, x2) + add2(x3, x4);